bigchaindb/bigchaindb-examples/docs/source/install.rst

 We now document three options:

 * Installing via Docker (**recommended**); supports OSX
-* Installing via the CLI and running locally
+* Installing from source via the CLI
-* Installing from source and running locally
+* Installing from source Manually

 The Docker Way